LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 We note that, as for the Euclidean case, given
 $f\in L^2(\mathbb{T}^d\to\mathbb{C}^m)\cap L^1(\mathbb{T}^d\to\mathbb{C}^m)$
-by an identical argument it holds that
+by an identical argument, it holds that

 <div>